This add-on lets you display facets alongside supported WordPress blocks, in classic and block themes.

 Create a few facets.
 In the example below, we created a Search facet and a Pager facet.

-4. Add a Shortcode block for each facet and copy your facet shortcode(s) into them.
+4. Add a Facet block for each facet.
+Or you can use a Shortcode block for each facet and copy your facet shortcode(s) into them.

 5. Switch the Block Editor to “Code Editor” view, as shown in the image on the right.